Even when you are on campus, your phone or mobile device may not be connected to the UA network.

 - Some publishers use device pairing, usually by sending you an authentication email after you log in to the site.
 Pairing may expire after 6 to 12 months, after which you will need to pair your device again.

 - Many publishers still require an on-campus IP address.
-Perhaps the easiest way to present an on-campus IP address to these vendors is to use the special library VPN system.
+Perhaps the easiest way to present an on-campus IP address to these vendors is to use the campus VPN.

 Read the instructions for each app carefully and be sure to ask us if you have any questions about access.